ExtremeFLOW/neko/doc/pages/user-file.md

 ### Setting material properties {#user-file_mat-prop}

-This subroutine allow for more complex computations and setting of various material properties, such as `rho`, `mu` for the fluid and `cp`, `lambda` for the scalar.
+`material_properties` allows for more complex computations and setting of various material properties, such as `rho`, `mu` for the fluid and `cp`, `lambda` for the scalar.
 The example below is taken from the [rayleigh-benard-cylinder example](https://github.com/ExtremeFLOW/neko/blob/564686b127ff75a362a06126c6b23e9b4e21879e/examples/rayleigh-benard-cylinder/rayleigh.f90#L22C1-L38C41).

 ```.f90